ilyichpy/game_of_life_s21/README.md

     ./a.out <ur_test_name.txt
 ![a.out](pictures/a.out_photo.png)

-This game was made in white and blue colors and loogs pretty good for terminal
+This game was made in white and blue colors and looks pretty good for terminal

 ![gameplay](pictures/Gameplay.png)